NJIT-CS490-SP21/TicTacToe-ReactJS/README.md

     I would fix this by periodically having a ping to the current users.
 If I do not get a response within a certain time frame, that user would be taken off of the list and the next user in the list will replace them.

     Another way I could fix this is keeping track of the disconnect.
 There may be a way to track the id of the person who disconnected.
 I would then be able to take that unique id's username from the user list.
 I would have to make the user list a dictionary and map the client id's to their respective usernames.

+    This is a huge issue because if you deploy to Herkou, the server is always running.
+That means that once a user closes the tab before logging out, the whole website will be unable to work.
+The only way to fix it is to log into Heroku and restart it from there.
+This is a huge long term problem and should be fixed as soon as possible.
 2. Another problem my code has is the chat feature and the user list displayed feature.
 My css for the page is only up to a certain height.
 This means that when there are many users or messages in the chat, the browser becomes scrollable and can scroll down to see the added messages or users.
 This is a problem because my background-image for the page does not go that low.

     I would fix this by having the list of messages and the list of users, scrollable.
 This would make the local block scrollable instead of the whole page.
 Then there would be no conflict with the page and everything would belong to the local block.